TeskaLabs/splang-docs/docs/expressions/parsec/parser.md

 ## `!PARSE.MAC`

-Parse MAC address in various formats:
+Parse MAC address in one of the following formats:

 - `XX:XX:XX:XX:XX:XX` — colon-separated
 - `XX-XX-XX-XX-XX-XX` — dash-separated